silvafilipeuk/Verto-Tech-Test/README.md

 Open the project in the Microsoft Visual Studio code 2022

+Create a Database in your SQL SERVER.

-Update appsettings.json with your SQL Server address, as per line below:
+Update appsettings.json with your SQL Server address, and Database name as per line below:

-"DefaultConnection": "Server=YOUR_SERVER_HERE;Database=VertoPagesDb;Trusted_connection=true;TrustServerCertificate=true;"
+"DefaultConnection": "Server=YOUR_SERVER_HERE;Database=YOUR_DATABASE_NAME_HERE;Trusted_connection=true;TrustServerCertificate=true;"

 On the Package Manager Console:

+Add-Migration Seeding_database

 update-database (will create and seed the database)